Mahdi-Razi-Gandomani/flappy-bird-DQN/README.md

 2. **Episode Loop**: For each episode:
    - Reset the environment
-   - Select actions using epsilon-greedy policy
+   - Select actions using epsilon-greedy
    - Store experiences in replay buffer
    - Sample random mini-batches and train the network
    - Update target network periodically